FergusDevelopmentLLC/names-map-node/README.md

 ### User interaction (UI)

+Random name/map produced on initial page load.

+User can change name to see a new map and can request a random name.

+User can select Male/Female for the name lookup.

+User can slide year from when the name first entered the list to when/if it exited.

+Database behind map has over 33k distinct names in it, which means that this visualization can produce as many.

+Possible bi-variate version, in order to map 2 names simultaneously.

 ### Wireframes

 a series of low fidelity wireframes, paper prototypes, or mockups (in addition to the 1-2 pages)